Win Remmerswaal

-Biography
+Early life

+Born on March 8, 1954, Remmerswaal was born to a family of athletes; his father, Jacobus (“Jaap”) played association football (soccer) with the VUC Den Haag club, while his brothers played football (including one with VV Spijkenisse).
+Nicknamed Win, (short for Winneke, or Winnie, inspired by Winston Churchill), Remmerswaal began playing "honkbal" with SV Wassenaar in 1970, moving to Storks a year later.

+At the age of 17, he was selected to the Netherlands national baseball team.
+At the 1973 European Baseball Championship, the Netherlands defeated Italy for the title, and Remmerswaal was honored as the tournament’s best pitcher.

+Professional career

 Remmerswaal, who batted and threw right-handed, was signed by the Boston Red Sox as an amateur free agent in 1974.
 He made his major league debut in 1979.
 In a total of fifty-five and two-thirds innings of work, all in relief, Remmserswaal compiled a 3–1 record with 36 strikeouts and a 5.50 earned run average.
 Remmerswaal picked up his first major league win on August 15, 1979, when he and a series of other Boston relievers combined to defeat the Milwaukee Brewers 19–5.

 In total, Remmerswaal pitched in 22 games over two seasons with Boston, making his final Major League appearance on October 5, 1980.

 During his time in America, he became known for his eccentric behavior.

 Following his major league career, Remmerswaal played one season of Triple-A and pitched for the Pawtucket Red Sox in the longest game in professional baseball history.
 He later spent five years pitching in Italy.

+Later life

 In 1997, Remmerswaal lapsed into a coma after contracting double pneumonia with pleurisy.
 He lived in a nursing home in the Netherlands.
-He died July 27, 2022.
+He died July 24, 2022.